Jump to section:

 The United States and the United Kingdom follow closely behind each other in places nine and ten, respectively.
 The USA makes a total of 2,506,000 searches each month, which is equivalent to 8.02 searches per 1,000 internet users in the country.
 Comparatively, the UK falls short of this figure with 7.98 searches for ‘gold price’ for every 1,000 active internet users, after making 519,300 searches overall each month on average.

 This low ranking is a surprise as it’s common knowledge that gold has a central role in the country’s culture.
-The precious metal is considered a store of value, a symbol of wealth and status, and a fundamental part of many rituals, which explains why up to 25,000 tonnes of gold is accumulated in Indian households.
+The precious metal is considered a store of value, a symbol of wealth and status, and a fundamental part of many rituals, which explains why up to 25,000 tonnes of gold is accumulated in Indian households in jewellery, bars and coins.

 Lastly, rounding off the top 20 countries most interested in tracking the price of gold are Austria and Nepal.
 According to our research, both countries have 2.21 average monthly searches per 1,000 active internet users.